 Norway has committed to achieving ambitious climate targets.
 The aim is to reduce emissions by 55 per cent by 2030 compared to 1990 levels.
 To achieve this goal, there is a great need for more renewable energy.
 Projects such as the Øyfjellet wind park are thus crucial for reaching Norway's climate goals.

 Øyfjellet wind park creates significant value for the local community.
-The wind park generates NOK 35 million annually through property tax, income tax, land rental payments, local contracts, etc. In addition, Øyfjellet has committed to the following:
+The wind park is expected to generate over NOK 80 million annually through property tax, income tax, land rental payments, local contracts, sponsorships etc. In addition, Øyfjellet has committed to the following:

 In addition to the direct benefits for the local community, the wind farm will have significant ripple effects by supplying Alcoa with renewable energy: